Keyboard shortcuts

 # View logs

-sudo journalctl -u radar-agent -f
+sudo journalctl -u radar-collector -f

 # Restart after config changes

-sudo systemctl restart radar-agent
+sudo systemctl restart radar-collector

 # Stop service

-sudo systemctl stop radar-agent
+sudo systemctl stop radar-collector

 Kubernetes Deployment